AustESE-Infrastructure/austese_install/README.md

 editions, not to be one.

 This installer is for Ubuntu/Debian only.
-It installs all the required deb packages, then creates a blank AustESE Drupal directory in the user's web-directory, and then uploads a basic database (austese) to MySql.
+It installs all the required deb packages, creates a blank AustESE Drupal directory in the user's web-directory, and uploads a basic database (austese) to MySql.
 Finally it installs the calliope web-service to complete the set.
 The user can then create projects for building DSEs.
-Completely customised websites can then be constructed, based on the resources managed by the AustESE project on any web-based platform, requiring only the standard web technologies of HTML, Javascript and CSS.
+Completely customised front-ends or DSE websites can be then constructed, based on the resources managed by the AustESE project on any web-based platform, requiring only the standard web technologies of HTML, Javascript and CSS.

 AustESE is based on the Drupal content management system, and requires an Ubuntu or Debian Linux server